-The Company is party to credit facilities with a syndicate of lenders effective as of December 11, 2019 (the "Credit Facilities").
-The Credit Facilities are comprised of (i) a revolving credit facility in the aggregate principal amount of up to \$75,000,000 and (ii) a term credit facility in the aggregate principal amount of up to \$25,000,000.
-As at December 31, 2019, the aggregate amount outstanding under the Credit Facilities was approximately \$28,929,000 (\$3,929,000 under the Revolving Facility and \$25,000,000 under the Term Facility).
-The Credit Facilities will mature and be due and payable on December 11, 2023.
+The Company is party to credit facilities with a syndicate of lenders effective as of December 11, 2020 (the "Credit Facilities").
+On February 23, 2021, in connection with the acquisitions of the Skelton Companies, we amended our Credit Facilities to increase the amounts available to be drawn under the Revolving Facility and the Term Facility each by \$25,000,000.
+The Credit Facilities are now comprised of (i) a revolving credit facility in the aggregate principal amount of up to \$100,000,000 and (ii) a term credit facility in the aggregate principal amount of up to \$50,000,000.
+As at December 31, 2021, the aggregate amount outstanding under the Credit Facilities was \$11,000,000 under the Revolving Facility and \$50,000,000 under the Term Facility.
+The Credit Facilities will mature and be due and payable on March 1, 2025.

 The Revolving Facility is available to be drawn in Canadian dollars by way of prime rate loans, bankers' acceptances and letters of credit, and in U.S. dollars by way of base rate loans, LIBOR based loans and letters of credit, in each case, plus the applicable margin in effect from time to time.
-The Term Facility was drawn in a single Canadian dollar advance on closing of the IPO by way of prime rate loans and bankers' acceptances.
+The Term Facility was drawn in a single Canadian dollar advance of \$25,000,000 on closing of the IPO by way of prime rate loans and was subsequently converted to bankers' acceptances and increased by a single Canadian dollar advance of \$25,000,000 by way of bankers' acceptances in connection with the acquisitions of the Skelton Companies on March 1, 2021.